shearerp/shearerp.github.io/_posts/2022-01-01-grokking-linked-list-reversal.md

 **Problem:** Reverse a linked list `L` in-place using only `O(1)` extra space.

-We will use these classes to represent the list's nodes and the list itself:
+We will use the classes below to represent the list's nodes and the list itself.
+(The `insert` and `print` methods are not efficiently implemented or even necessary to solve the problem, but are useful for testing.)
 ```
 class Node:
     """A single node of a singly Linked List"""